sepanta007/Titanic/README.md

 ## Results

 The machine learning model achieved an accuracy of **78.229%** on the test set, showcasing its effectiveness in predicting survival outcomes.
-Further details about model evaluation metrics.

 ## Acknowledgments